USS Worden (CG-18): 1980

+1990-1993

-After changing her homeport to Pearl Harbor, Hawaii, Worden played a key role in the naval and air campaign in the first Gulf War.
-Soon after Iraq invaded Kuwait on 2 August 1990, Worden was tasked to deploy to the Middle East.
+Worden played a key role in the naval and air campaign in the first Gulf War.
+Soon after Iraq invaded Kuwait on 2 August 1990, Worden was tasked to deploy to the Middle East in support of Operation Desert Shield.
 Worden's combat capabilities had recently been updated with the New Threat Upgrade, a massive remodeling of the ship, from food service space rehabilitation to a main propulsion system overhaul and weapon system upgrades.

 Worden set sail for the Persian Gulf and upon arrival took over duties as anti air warfare commander in the northern Persian Gulf.
 Worden air intercept controllers directed coalition aircraft in combat air patrols in the northernmost parts of the gulf before hostilities began.
+Worden continued in this capacity when Desert Shield transitioned to Desert Storm until general hostilities ceased.

-Worden went on to participate in joint Navy/Coast Guard Law Enforcement operations off of the coast of Mexico in late 1991, resulting in a large seizure of cocaine from the civilian vessel Swiftsure.
-In 1992 Worden returned to the Persian Gulf and participated in Operation Southern Watch, and participated in combined force training with the former Soviet Navy vessel Admiral Tributs.
+After returning to Pearl Harbor Worden went on to participate in joint Navy/Coast Guard Law Enforcement operations off of the coast of Mexico with an embarked Coast Guard Law Enforcement Detachment, resulting in a large seizure of cocaine from the civilian vessel Swiftsure on 3 November 1991 and the capture of two suspected smugglers.
+At the time it the largest maritime Cocaine seizure in history.
+Worden was awarded the Coast Guard Special Operations Ribbon.

-Wordens final voyage ended with the crew paying honors to the USS Arizona memorial.
+In late 1992 Worden returned to the Persian Gulf in support of Operation Southern Watch.
+Worden was assigned to the Kitty Hawk battle group and supported the actions that took place throughout January 1993 against Iraqi ground targets.
+Worden earned its 3rd Southwest Asia service medal and the Meritorious Unit Commendation for this deployment.

+Worden returned to Pearl Harbor and began the decommissioning process in early 1993.

 Decommissioning

 Worden decommissioned and was struck from the Naval Register at Pearl Harbor on 1 October 1993.
-Although originally intended for a scrap sale, that contract was rescinded and the hulk was sunk as a target during fleet training exercises on 17 June 2000.
+Worden was towed to the inactive ships area of Pearl Harbor and put under the care of the MARAD program which continued basic maintenance and kept the ship in inactive ready reserve status for the rest of the 90's.
+Although originally intended for a scrap sale, that contract was rescinded and after the proper preparation, the former Worden was sunk as a target during RIMPAC on 17 June 2000.
 Worden rests at a depth of 2,560 fathoms at 22°57.1′N 160°0.2′W.

 Honors and awards

-Worden earned nine battle stars for her Vietnam service and the Navy Unit commendation and Combat action ribbon for service in Desert Storm.
+Worden earned nine battle stars for her Vietnam service, the Combat Action Ribbon, Navy Unit Commendation and Southwest Asia Service Medal for service in Desert Storm, and the Meritorious Unit Commendation for her service in Operation Southern Watch, among other lesser awards.